twitte01/232R_GroupProject/README.md

 ## Model 2

+We tried two decision trees (Figures 3 & 4) for Model 2.
+We were curious to see the changee in accuracy if we witheld the Family Income variable.
+As we can see, there results are very similar both gave decent accuracy results for predicting whether someone owned or rented a home.
 The decision tree including family income achieved a test accuracy of 77.9% and is represented in Figure 3.
 When family income was removed the model achieved a 77.1% test accuracy and is represented in Figure 4.

 **Figure 3: Model 2 including Family Income Fearture**